Waterloo (album): Critical reception

 Reviews of the album were positive with Phonograph Records Greg Shaw stating that it "might just turn out to be one of the classic début LPs of the '70s".
 Rolling Stone also gave the album a favourable review.
-In a 3-star retropective review, Bruce Eder from AllMusic said that the album was "unusual in the group's output" due to the "variety of sounds" and because "the guys are still featured fairly prominently in some of the vocals".
+In a 3-star retrospective review, Bruce Eder from AllMusic said that the album was "unusual in the group's output" due to the "variety of sounds" and because "the guys are still featured fairly prominently in some of the vocals".
 He wrote, in relation to "King Kong Song", that "when the women's voices jump in on the choruses, it's hard not to listen attentively; the quartet knew what a powerful weapon they had, but not quite how to use it".